Trump denies downplaying virus, casts doubt on mask usage

-PHILADELPHIA (AP) — President Donald Trump denied during a televised town hall Tuesday that he had played down the threat of the coronavirus earlier this year, although there is an audio recording of him stating he did just that.
+PHILADELPHIA (AP) — Fielding compelling questions about voters’ real-world problems, President Donald Trump denied during a televised town hall that he had played down the threat of the coronavirus earlier this year, although there is an audio recording of him stating he did just that.

-The event, hosted by ABC News' George Stephanopoulos, was a warmup of sorts two weeks before he faces Democratic nominee Joe Biden in the first presidential debate.
-Taped at the National Constitution Center in Philadelphia, it featured Trump taking questions from an audience of just 21 voters to comply with state and local coronavirus regulations.
-It marked Trump's first time facing direct questions from voters in months, and an opportunity for the Republican to test-drive his message before the critical debates.
+The event, hosted by ABC News' George Stephanopoulos, was a warmup of sorts before Trump faces Democratic nominee Joe Biden in the first presidential debate on Sept.
+29. Taped at the National Constitution Center in Philadelphia, it featured Trump taking questions from an audience of just 21 voters to comply with state and local coronavirus regulations.

 Trump sought to counter his admission to journalist Bob Woodward that he was deliberately “playing it down” when discussing the threat of COVID-19 to Americans earlier this year.
 Despite audio of his comments being released, Trump said: “Yeah, well, I didn’t downplay it.
 I actually, in many ways, I up-played it, in terms of action."